 This is why it’s essential to know how to block text messages on iPhone.
 In this guide, I’ll provide multiple ways to address this problem.

-- How to Block Text Messages on iPhone in iOS 14 or 13
+- How to Block Text Messages on iPhone

 - How to manage blocked numbers on iPhone